VNC Remote Desktop

 Vncviewer<Device IP Address>: 5900

-- After successful connection, you will see the following screen
+- After a successful connection, you will see the following remote desktop interface.

 After GDM configuration forces the use of X11, the display screen connected to the device will not be able to display.
 To restore the display, enter the following command: